 The American Foxhound is a dog breed that dates back to some of the earliest settlers in colonial America.
 Popular belief is that the line was first developed in 1650, when Robert Brooke brought over hounds from England.
 From these dogs, he bred the beginnings of the modern American Foxhound.
-Other hound varieties were brought in during the 1700’s from such notable people as George Washington.
-The breed was first recognized by the AKC in 1886.
+George Washington, and other notable people, brought different hound varieties during the 1700’s.
+The American Kennel Club first recognized the American Foxhound dog breed in 1886.

 American Foxhound Temperament and Personality

-American Foxhounds are a breed with a number of contrasting traits.
+American Foxhounds are a breed with several contrasting traits.
 They are generally extremely friendly with family, strangers, and other animals.
 They were bred to think and hunt independently, and operate as a part of a pack.

 Many are still used as pack hunters to this day.
 If they are raised outside of a pack, they will bond strongly with their owner and family.
 Although they are independent, they do not like to be left alone and are known to become destructive if they become bored.

 Although the American Foxhound puppy has a stubborn streak, if they are trained and socialized from a young age, many dog owners will not experience any problems.
 Like other hounds, they may still run off and ignore commands if they catch a scent.
 But for the most part, this breed will try their best to learn and follow commands.

 American Foxhound’s were bred to chase down prey over long distances.
 As such, they have an enormous store of stamina.
 Failing to keep them well exercised may result in restlessness and destructive behavior.
 Expect to bring your American Foxhound on a very long walk or vigorous run each day.
 An extended play session will also benefit this breed.
 Be careful to keep your pup leashed, as he may run off as soon as he smells another animal.

 American Foxhounds live on average between 11-13 years.